T

 restaurant

-A renowned seafood restaurant in Old Jaffa, offering fresh catches with spectacular views of the Tel Aviv coastline.
-It's a perfect spot for a romantic dinner by the sea.
+A renowned seafood restaurant in Old Jaffa, offering fresh catches and traditional Mediterranean meze.
+Enjoy your meal with panoramic views of the sea and Jaffa's harbor.

 • Reservations are highly recommended, especially on weekends.